Sedation Dentistry Corbin

 Nitrous Oxide Sedation

-Woman with nitrous oxide nasal mask
+Dental patient with a nitrous oxide mask over her nose

 Nitrous oxide is a sedative you simply inhale, and it has been used in dental offices for nearly 100 years.
 It is a relatively mild pain reliever, but it’s particularly good at relieving anxiety.
-It is administered through a small nasal mask which resembles a cup that is placed over the nose.
+It is administered through a small nasal mask, which resembles a cup that is placed over the nose.
 A patient breathes in oxygen mixed with nitrous oxide, which quickly creates a light-headed or even euphoric feeling.
 Fortunately, this is quick to wear off, so there is no “hangover” effect.

 Learn More About Nitrous Oxide